ScRiPt1337/Teardroidv4_api/README.md

 - install any apk file in victim device
 - uninstall any app from victim device
 - wake up device and able to run for 1 to 3 hour with screen off
+- hidden app icon (work on new android versions too tested on 9 to 13)

 #### Interested in scatter alfa